victorca25/traiNNer/README.md

-# BasicSR (Enhanced)
+# BasicSR with Automatic Mixed Precision

-This is a fork of victorca25's [BasicSR](https://github.com/victorca25/BasicSR/) branch.
-Most of the documentation is there if you need any information regarding BasicSR.
-This readme will focus specifically on the differences of this fork.
+This branch of BasicSR utilises the highly experimental PyTorch CUDA AMP library, which allows Volta/Turing GPUs to take advantage of their Tensor cores, which reduces training time by +/- 50%.

+*Most of the documentation is at the Master branch.
+This branch only deals with AMP specific features.

 ## Table of Contents
 1. [Dependencies](#dependencies)